CorbanR/CorbanR.github.io/_posts/2019-10-13-speeding-up-neovim-rbenv.md

 5149.924  000.013: --- NVIM STARTED ---
 ```
 I did some additional profiling with `vim`, and was getting similar results(albeit `vim` was a bit faster loading ruby files).
 Seeing slowness with
-vim confirmed that it wasn't an issue specifically with `neovim`.
+vim confirmed that it wasn't just an issue specifically with `neovim`.
 After doing some additional profiling and researching online, I was able to get
 both `neovim` and `vim` to load significantly faster!

 ```